 Finland to chair the Arctic Council

-Finland will hold the Chairmanship of the Arctic Council in 2017–19.
-The two-year term will start in May 2017.
-Finland will take over the Chairmanship from the U.S. As the Chair of the Arctic Council Finland engages in close cooperation with the Arctic Economic Council and the Arctic Coast Guard Forum.
+Finland holds the Chairmanship of the Arctic Council in 2017–19.
+The two-year term started in May 2017.
+Finland took over the Chairmanship from the U.S. As the Chair of the Arctic Council Finland engages in close cooperation with the Arctic Economic Council and the Arctic Coast Guard Forum.

 The key objective for Finland is to strengthen Arctic cooperation and secure its continuity, also at the highest political level.
 During the two-year term Finland will emphasise the implementation of the Paris Agreement on climate change and the UN sustainable development goals (SDGs) in Arctic cooperation.